Centenary of Anzac

 The Simpson Prize

-honours John Simpson Kirkpatrick, the famous stretcher bearer who used a donkey to transport
+The Simpson Prize honours John Simpson Kirkpatrick, the famous stretcher bearer who used a donkey to transport wounded

-wounded men down the steep slopes above Anzac Cove and was killed by machine
+men down the steep slopes above Anzac Cove and was killed by machine gun fire

-gun fire while doing so.
-It encourages school students to consider what Anzac
+while doing so.
+It encourages school students to consider what Anzac Day means

-Day means to them and to Australia through writing an essay.
-The 2015 Simpson Prize
+to them and to Australia through writing an essay.
+The list of 2016 prize

 War memorials and cemeteries